-A. Sutherland - AncientPages.com - In Norse mythology, a frightening Fenrir symbolizes the chaotic and destructive power of nature.
-He represents the most tremendous dynamic forces coming from underground.
+A. Sutherland - AncientPages.com - In Norse mythology, the frightening giant Fenrir symbolizes nature's chaotic and destructive power.
+He represents tremendous dynamic forces coming from underground.

-Known to kill gods and goddesses, Fenrir played a significant role in the pre-Christian Scandinavian beliefs and was frequently depicted on numerous surviving runestones in Scandinavia, and described in Old Norse literary sources.
+Known to kill gods and goddesses, Fenrir played a significant role in pre-Christian Scandinavian beliefs.
+It was frequently depicted on numerous surviving runestones in Scandinavia and described in Old Norse literary sources.

 “Odin and Fenrir” by Dorothy Hardy (1909).
 Public Domain

-Ledberg Stone - Ledbergsste nen), located in Östergötland, Sweden probably depicts thefinal battle of the gods during Ragnarök.
-It's visible the wolf Fenrir attacking Odin and the ship Nagelfar, and additional scenes showing other several gods that meet their death.
+Ledberg Stone - Ledbergsste nen), located in Östergötland, Sweden, probably depicts the final battle of the gods during Ragnarök.
+It's visible the wolf Fenrir attacking Odin and the ship Naglfar, and additional scenes show several other gods that meet their death.

-The gods had tamed nature but only for a short period of time, and nature again showed its dangerous and totally uncontrolled power.
+The gods had tamed nature but only for a short time, and nature again showed its dangerous and uncontrolled power.

-Fenrir managed to break free through his binding chains; he did it with great force and started spreading death and destruction.
+Fenrir managed to break free through his binding chains; he did it with great force and spread death and destruction.
 It happens in Ragnarok, the great and final battle.

-Odin dies fighting Fenrir, but the gods’ prophecy is also finally fulfilled.
-Víðarr, the son of Odin avenges his father's death by killing the monster Fenrir at Ragnarok.
+Odin dies fighting Fenrir, but the gods' prophecy is finally fulfilled.
+Víðarr, the son of Odin, avenges his father's death by killing the monster Fenrir at Ragnarok.